oweitman/ioBroker.rssfeed/README.md

 ## Changelog
+### 0.0.14
+* update package.json and install new tools for stream encoding/decoding detection
+* implement encoding detection and stream encoding
+* change the ejs lib with a real browserified lib
 ### 0.0.13
 * new widget as a guest, because it is not directly related to the rssfeed functionality, but reuse the same code base. maybe later i transfer it to an own adapter. the new widget can take a json datapoint and you can visualize the data with the ejs template system.
 ### 0.0.12